Develop recordkeeping policies, procedures and tools

 If you have an existing thesaurus, you may need to review it to:

 - remove any terms covered by or duplicated in Keyword AAA / Keyword for Councils

 - ensure core business terms match the three-level structure.

 Both can be modified where necessary to suit your agency.
 You may need to alter terms, scope notes, or add or remove terms.
-Any changes you make will increase the maintenance required in future in order to incorporate any updates made by State Archives & Records Authority NSW.
+Any changes you make will increase the maintenance required in future in order to incorporate any updates made by State Archives & Records NSW.

 Note: A summary of changes is included in the introduction to each new version of Keyword for Councils, making changes easy to identify.

 If you are importing it into a recordkeeping application, be aware that it may over-write any existing thesauri.
 To prevent any loss of any data or links, check with your software vendor before uploading.

 Request a copy of Keyword AAA or Keyword for Councils